JeodC/PortMaster-ShipOfHarkinian/README.md

 for this port, so settings must be manually altered in `shipofharkinian.json` and `imgui.ini`; randomizer seeds must also be generated from a PC.

 ## Graphics Adjustments
-You can modify `config.ini` to toggle common settings including built-in presets `default, vanilla plus, enhanced`.
+You can modify `config.ini` to toggle common settings including built-in presets: `default, vanilla plus, enhanced, custom`.

 ## Further Adjustments
-A full list of settings can be viewed at the ShipWright Github repository, inside the [presets.h file](https://github.com/HarbourMasters/Shipwright/blob/fd7dfd8b6f557909c84b88e35df37bc27673fa1e/soh/soh/Enhancements/presets.h).
-You can create entries in your `preset/preset.json` file to adjust these presets.
-Keep in mind the json is in alphabetical order.
+There is a `gptk` file you can use to change which button emulates F1 (default is L3).
+Once you do so, make the menu bar appear, hold the north button, press R, then press the north button again to access the menu bar navigation.

 ## Default Gameplay Controls
 The port uses SDL controller mapping.
-There is a `gptk` file you can use to change which button emulates F1 (default is L3).
-Once you do so, make the menu bar appear, hold the north button, press R, then press the north button again to access the menu bar navigation.

 ## Thanks
 Nintendo for the game
 HarbourMasters for the native pc port
 fpasteau for the initial build
-Bluedawn007 for the cover art
+BlueDawn007 for the cover art
 Testers and Devs from the PortMaster Discord